blocky/attestation-service-examples/params_and_secrets/README.md

-Note that in `bky-as` CLI [output](./tmp/successout.json) you can also find the `hash_of_input` and `hash_of_secrets` fields that contain the `SHA3/512` hashes of the user provided input.
+Note that in `bky-as` CLI [output](./tmp/successout.json) you can also find the `hash_of_input` and `hash_of_secrets` fields that contain the `SHA3/512` hashes of the user provided input and secrets.

 If you wish to attempt running the `extract` function with incorrect password and then observe the error, call: